On the VC-Dimension of Binary Codes: Introduction

 In what follows, we consider the asymptotic formulation of the problem.
-For any $d,\delta\in[0,\frac{1}{2}]$, we say that a rate $R$ is $(d,\delta)$-{\it achievable} if there exists an infinite family of length-$n$ codes with rate at least $R$, VC-dimension at most $D=dn$, and minimum distance at least $\Delta=\delta n$ (integer constraints are ignored as they do not affect the asymptotic behavior).
-We are interested in $C(d,\delta)$, which we define as the supremum of all $(d,\delta)$-achievable rates.
+For any\footnote{{\blue For $d\ge 1/2$ it is easy to see that the rate $R$ is always equal to $1$, which is not interesting.
+Therefore we limit $d$ in the interval $[0,1/2]$.}} $d,\delta\in[0,\frac{1}{2}]$, we say that a rate $R$ is $(d,\delta)$-{\it achievable} if for any $N$ there exists a binary code $\cC$ of length $n\geq N$, rate at least $R$, VC-dimension at most $\lfloor dn \rfloor $, and minimum distance at least $\lceil \delta n \rceil $.
+We are interested in characterizing $C(d,\delta)$, which we define to be the supremum of all $(d,\delta)$-achievable rates.
+For brevity, we assume throughout that $dn$ and $\delta n$ are integers, as this does not affect the asymptotic behavior.

 In Section~\ref{sec: upper bounds} we derive two upper bounds for $C(d,\delta)$.
-The first is obtained as a simple asymptotic corollary of a result by Haussler~\cite{Haussler1995}, and the second is derived via a shortening approach that combines Sauer--Shelah lemma~\cite{Sauer1972,Shelah1972} (controlling the VC-dimension) and the linear programming bound~\cite{MRRW1977} (controlling the minimum distance).
+The first is obtained as a simple asymptotic corollary of a result by Haussler~\cite{Haussler1995}, and the second is derived via a shortening approach that combines the Sauer--Shelah lemma~\cite{Sauer1972,Shelah1972} (controlling the VC-dimension) and the linear programming bound~\cite{MRRW1977} (controlling the minimum distance).
 In Section~\ref{sec:LowerBounds} we present two lower bounds for $C(d,\delta)$.
-Both these bounds are obtained via GV type arguments (controlling the minimum distance) applied to constant-weight and Markov-type sets respectively (whose structure controls the VC-dimension).
+Both these bounds are obtained via GV-type arguments (controlling the minimum distance) applied to constant-weight and Markov-type sets respectively (whose structure controls the VC-dimension).